 Market risk and counterparty credit risk: Market risk includes all trading mark-to-market positions and securities carried at fair value.
-The potential impact of market movements on trading positions and mark-to-market losses for fair-value assets not held in the trading book (including loans held for sale or held for investment under the fair-value option) are incorporated as appropriate.
+The potential impact of market movements on trading positions and mark-to-market losses for fair-value assets not held in the trading book (including loans held for sale or held for investment under the fair-value option) are incorporated, as appropriate, according to the FRB 2020 CCAR Instructions.
 Counterparty credit risk is the risk that a counterparty to a transaction could default or deteriorate in creditworthiness before the final settlement of a transaction's cash flows.

-For the 2019 CCAR submission, HSBC North America included an instantaneous market shock and counterparty default component in the severely adverse scenario.
+For the 2020 exercise, HSBC North America included instantaneous market shocks and a counterparty default component in the severely adverse scenario.
 These losses were taken in the first quarter of the planning horizon and were treated as an add-on component to the nine-quarter loss projection.